Bomberman Online: Synopsis

 Bomberman enters the Bomblympics to retain his title as the hero of Planet Bomber.
-The Bomblympics pit its combatants in a series of trials against one another, with six contestants - Bomberman being one of them.
+The Bomblympics pit its combatants in a series of trials against one another, with six contestants – Bomberman being one of them.
 The contestants must make it inside each of the other contestants' designated bases to set up their trials.
 Each contestant must run through the trials and make it to the contestant's throne room where in a duel they must attempt to defeat one another.
 The opposing contestants are the Electric Dragons, Red Phoenix, Princess Mariners, Iron Bulldozers and the Storm Giants.
 Being the current hero of Planet Bomber, Bomberman gets the chance to go first, and he makes his way through each of the other five bases of the other contestants, winning every time.
 None of the other contestants are ever even given a chance to compete because of Bomberman's skill.
 In the end, Bomberman wins the Bomblympics and retains his championship title of the hero of Planet Bomber.

 Reception

-Bomberman Online was met with mostly positive reception from critics and reviewers alike since its release.
+According to the review aggregation site Metacritic, Bomberman Online received "generally favorable reviews".